-- Q. How long will I be in the hospital? - A. Your hospital stay will be approximately two to three days. - Q. Do I need to go for rehabilitation? - A. This is patient specific and addressed on a daily basis as you progress with physical therapy.
-Some patients are able to attend the Day Joint Program. - Q. How long will I be in rehabilitation? - A. This is patient specific, but generally rehabilitation lasts between 7 and 10 days. - Q. When can I return to work? - A. This is patient specific and depends on the type of work you do.
-This should be discussed individually with your surgeon.
+- Q. How long will I be in the hospital? - A. The average length of stay is one to three days depending on your progress. - Q. When can I return to work? - A. This is patient specific and depends on the type of work you do.
+This should be discussed individually with your surgeon. - Q. When can I start to drive? - A. This is patient specific and should be discussed individually with your surgeon.

-- Q. When can I start to drive? - A. This is patient specific and should be discussed individually with your surgeon. - Q. When will my staples come out? - A. Usually 14 days post operatively at the follow-up exam with your surgeon.
-If you are still in the inpatient rehabilitation facility, they will be removed there. - Q. Who is the Surgical Patient Flow Manager? - A. The Surgical Patient Flow Manager is a nurse clinician who organizes, coordinates, educates and oversees the entire surgical patient experience directly related to the Advanced Spine & Orthopedic Institute (ASOI) Program.
+- Q. When will my staples come out? - A. Usually 14 days post operatively at the follow-up exam with your surgeon.
+If you are still in an inpatient rehabilitation facility, they will be removed there. - Q. Who is the Surgical Patient Flow Manager? - A. The Surgical Patient Flow Manager is a nurse clinician who organizes, coordinates, educates and oversees the entire surgical patient experience directly related to the Advanced Spine & Orthopedic Institute (ASOI) Program.